Part 8: From Here And There

 The people of Medina used to go to the Mosque to pray behind the Messenger of Allah S in the morning, at noon, and in the evening.
 Some of them came from outside Medina, walking for miles on foot, yet the Mosque absorbed their number, all of them.
 Then the Messenger of Allah S expanded its area in the latter phase of his holy life.

 So, the Mosque was the center of this small town whose streets were no more than narrow alleys, and its houses were very close to each other.
 They are not spacious at all because this was a security requirement due to the domestic wars.
-People did not put their weapons down neither during the day nor during the night49 .
+People did not put their weapons down neither during the day nor during the night

 The people of Medina had set up a ditch around a large area of their town for fear of the polytheists, during the war of the coalitions, would not be able to reach them, and it took them six days to dig despite its [modest] width and depth.

-All of this disproves what Ibn Mardawayh had mentioned while discussing the marriage of Fatima (sa), i.e. that the Prophet S had invited all of them, and they all responded to his invitation “And they were more than four thousand men”50 for Medina at the time did not have even half as many men.
+All of this disproves what Ibn Mardawayh had mentioned while discussing the marriage of Fatima (sa), i.e. that the Prophet S had invited all of them, and they all responded to his invitation “And they were more than four thousand men”

 What also disproves this figure is another narrative which discusses the same issue.
-It states that those who had attended numbered three thousand and three hundred men who came in a total of three days51 .
-Counting them as four thousand may include these men, too.
+It states that those who had attended numbered three thousand and three hundred men who came in a total of three days

 In a town of this size, when an ordinary person dies, it will undergo something like an emergency situation.
 Its residents will go to offer their condolences to the family of the deceased and will try to cheer them up and distance them from the environments of grief.
 If the deceased enjoys a special social status, more attention will be paid.